nimh-sfim/rtcog/rtcaps/README.md

 This is the main folder for the software.
 Here you can find the following sub-folders:

-* ```afni_lib```: a copy of realtime.py and receiver.py that contain all the functions for stabilishing the communication between AFNI realtime plugin and this software.

-> __NOTE__: It may be nice to change the software to use whatever of these get distributed with AFNI in the afniInterfaceRT folder.
-That way if AFNI updates these functions, the program will be up-to-date.
-Yet, it would be good to have some automatic test to ensure any changes in the AFNI part, does not break this software.

 * ```bin```: this folder contains the main executables, including ```rtcaps_matcher.py``` (which does realtime preprocessing and experience sampling), and ```online_trainSVRs.py``` (which train SVRs).
 It includes additional small programs to test each pre-processing step, sound, keyboard, etc.

 * ```notebooks```: includes python notebooks used during the development of this code.